Zbahsoun/Election_Analysis/README.md

 ## Election Audit Results

-### Let's look deeper into our script and data results presented in the image below.
+### Let's look deeper into our script and data results presented in the image below:

 ![This is an image](https://github.com/Zbahsoun/Election_Analysis/blob/main/Resources/Image%201.png)